percona/pmm-doc/docs/personal_data_handling.md

 4. What is the frequency and volume of processed data?

-    Data is gathered each minute.
-In case Query Analytics is enabled and SQL query examples are gathered, we don't use any special processing for personal or confidential data.
+    By default, metrics data is gathered every 5, 10 or 60 minutes.
+In case Query Analytics is enabled and SQL query examples are gathered every minute, we don't use any special processing for personal or confidential data.
 PMM server has no clue about the meaning of the data inside the SQL query.

     So it is processed as usual, which is to store inside the PMM server and present on the PMM UI by request.

     Other than email addresses for Grafana users, PMM does not directly ask or collect any other personal data.
 For more information about the telemetry data that is collected, please refer to the [Percona Privacy Policy](http://www.percona.com/privacy-policy/).